mikebocek/scientific-marginalia/content/vectors.rst

 Basically phyicists like to pretend like the "area" of the bivector is actually its own vector that points directly out from the surface.
 Here's a diagram that does a pretty good job visualizing what I mean:

 .. figure:: img/vectors/Cross_product_parallelogram.png
-   :width: 300
+   :width: 200
-   :figwidth: 300
+   :figwidth: 200
    :align: right
-   :alt: Figure illustrating the right-hand rule
+   :alt: Figure illustrating the cross product in 3D

+   The cross product in 3D - the length of the vector is the same as the area of the wedge product between :math:`\mathbf{a} \wedge \mathbf{b}`, while the vector points perepndicular to the plane of the wedged area (`from the Wikipeida cross-product article <https://en.wikipedia.org/wiki/Cross_product#/media/File:Cross_product_parallelogram.svg>`_)

 Since we're putting two vectors into the product, and getting a vector back out, this looks an awful lot like a way to multiply vectors.
 Physicists call this process the "cross product", and typically write it like :math:`\mathbf{u} \times \mathbf{v}`.